 Let’s see the two groups.

 Hanging heavy bags

-Swinging bags are excellent equipment for both martial art development and strength training purposes.
+Hanging heavy bags are excellent equipment for both martial art development and resistance training purposes.
 Since they are heavy and bounce, they imitate the movement of a real opponent well.
 It’s great to improve punching power, endurance, and other fighting skills.

 The only downside is that we need a dedicated space and a safe installation location.
 Alternatively, we can use a heavy bag stand, but we won’t move around it.

 Who are the heavy bags suitable for?
 For everyone!
 This type gives the best training experience.

 If you want to buy a hanging bag, ask these questions before shopping:

 - Where will you mount the traditional boxing bag?

 - Will you have a strong anchor point?